-(CL,D,W) Race in Anglo-American Culture (Theory Intensive) This course will examine English, Anglo-American, and American portrayals of African- and Native American peoples between 1600 and 1860.
+(CL,D,W) Race in Anglo-American Culture (Theory Intensive) This course will examine English, Anglo-American, and American portrayals of African and Native American peoples between 1600 and 1860.
 The reading list includes works from both high culture (poems, plays, and novels) and low culture (Indian captivity narratives, frontier biographies, and slave autobiographies).

-(CL,D) The Cross-Cultural Novella This course aims both to foster an understanding and appreciation of the novella as a distinct literary form and to introduce the student to the literature of a variety of continents and cultures.
+ENLT 229 3 cr.
+(CL,D) The Cross-Cultural Novella

+This course aims both to foster an understanding and appreciation of the novella as a distinct literary form and to introduce the student to the literature of a variety of continents and cultures.
 The course will deal with writers such as Tolstoy, Flaubert, Kafka, Kawabata, Mann, and Gaines.

+ENLT 230 3 cr.
 (CL) American Romanticism

-This course will deal with representative short works of America's six major Romantic authors: Emerson, Thoreau, Whitman, Hawthorne, Melville, and Poe.
+This course will deal with representative short

+works of America's six major Romantic authors: Emerson, Thoreau, Whitman, Hawthorne, Melville, and Poe.

-(CL,W) Camelot Legend
+ENLT 234 (CL,W) Camelot Legend